Althausur History, Family Crest & Coats of Arms

 Althausur Spelling Variations

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Althausur include Althaus, Althausen, Althous, Althousen, Althouse, Althausens, Althaussen, Althusen, Althussen, Oldehus, Oldenhus, Alshaus, Allshouse, Allshaus, Althuyzer, Althäuser and many more.

 Early Notables of the Althausur family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Althausur Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Althausur Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Althausur family to the New World and Oceana
+Migration of the Althausur family

 After 1650, thousands of German settlers came to North America to escape the religious persecution and poverty that wracked Europe and to make the most of the opportunity to own their own land in a new country.
 They settled across the United States in Pennsylvania, Texas, New York, Illinois, and California, and in Canada in Ontario and on the fertile plains of the prairie provinces.
 Among them: Abraham Althaus, age 24; who settled in Philadelphia in 1731; as did Johannes Althauss in 1738 and Erasmus Althous in 1749; and Christian Althaus, who arrived in Texas in 1846..